sqlobject/sqlobject/docs/SQLObject.rst

 This is in contrast to some ORMs that provide a dictionary-like interface to the database (for example, PyDO_).
 The dictionary interface distinguishes the row from a normal Python object.
-I also don't care for the use of strings where an attribute seems more natural -- columns are limited in number and predefined, just like attributes.
+We also don't care for the use of strings where an attribute seems more natural -- columns are limited in number and predefined, just like attributes.
 (Note: newer version of PyDO apparently allow attribute